Hakeem Nicks

-Hakeem Amir Nicks (born January 14, 1988) is a former American football wide receiver.
-He played college football at North Carolina, and was drafted by the New York Giants in the first round of the 2009 NFL Draft.
+Hakeem Amir Nicks (born January 14, 1988) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels, and was selected by the New York Giants in the first round of the 2009 NFL draft.
 Nicks has also played for the Indianapolis Colts.

-Personal life
+Early life

 Nicks was born in Charlotte, North Carolina.
-He attended Independence High School (Charlotte, North Carolina).
-Playing football there, he was rated as one of the Top 10 Players in North Carolina by SuperPrep and Rivals.com.
+He attended Independence High School in Charlotte.
+While playing football there, he was rated as one of the Top 10 Players in North Carolina by SuperPrep and Rivals.com.
 He was also named the Charlotte Observer Offensive Player of the Year and was also selected to the North Carolina Associated Press All-State team.
-He never lost a game in high school, and completed his senior year with MVP honors at the 4-AA state championship game.
+He never lost a game in high school, and completed his senior year with MVP honors in the NCHSAA 4AA state championship game.
 In the game, he posted eight catches for 205 yards and two touchdowns (one for 11 and another for 80 yards).
 He posted 93 catches for 1,819 yards and 20 touchdowns in his senior year.